AaronBenDaniel/AaronBenDanielWebsite/content/projects.md

 !["Image of the single-cable Tube Camera"](/img/projects/singletubecameranotube.webp)

 During our 2022-2023 year, although the Tube Cameras worked well, the way they had two separate wires for each one was a big hassle and a major point of failure.
 I revised the way they’re connected to the Main Electronics Tube and have combined both 5V power and 100Mbps ethernet into a single CAT 5E cable.
-The Tube Cameras never utilized the full 1Gbps they were wired with on S.T.E.V.E.
-I repurposed the unused twisted pairs into 5V power and GND.
+The Tube Cameras never utilized the full 1Gbps they were wired with on S.T.E.V.E., so I repurposed the unused twisted pairs into 5V power and GND.

-*See posts about {{< linktotag "cameras" "JONA ROV's cameras">}}*
+*See posts about {{< linktotag "cameras" "JONA ROV's Cameras">}}*

 ### 2022-2023